keshav-c/enumerable-methods/README.md

 - Modify `my_map` so that it can also accept a proc.

 The new methods are added onto the existing Enumerable module.

+## Installation

+**Linux**: If Ruby is installed, simply run `ruby main.rb`.

+Before running:

+- Uncomment lines 90-92, for sample input data into the various methods.
+- Each `my_` method has it's own test cases.
+These need to be uncommented as each method is tested

+Testing is done from the file itself, which seems inconvenient for now.